 Follow the temperature and strength development in real-time

-As we mentioned before, the Maturix system allows you to follow the temperature and strength development in real-time.
-This will help you to keep your project plan, make a more efficient use of resources, ensure good concrete quality and fulfil the documentation and quality assurance requirements.
+As we mentioned before, the Maturix system allows you to follow the temperature and strength development in real time.
+This will help you to keep your project plan, make more efficient use of resources, ensure good concrete quality and fulfil the documentation and quality assurance requirements.
 Moreover, it will allow you to take proactive decisions based on data instead of using data passively.

 For example, one of our clients experienced that one day, while being at home during the weekend, there was a sudden drop in temperature in his concrete.
 He asked a colleague to check the job site and found that one of the concrete covers had flown away.
-Luckly, it was not too late so the cover was placed back and the concrete cured successfully.
-The situation could have been disastrous, the concrete could have frozen (the project was located in Norway) causing innumerable delays to the rest of the project and a lot of added stress.
-Instead, thanks to the remote access to the temperature data from a smartphone, the client could solve the issue easily and fast.
+Luckily, it was not too late, so the cover was placed back, and the concrete cured successfully.
+The situation could have been disastrous; the concrete could have frozen (the project was located in Norway), causing innumerable delays to the rest of the project and a lot of added stress.
+Instead, the client could solve the issue efficiently and quickly thanks to remote access to the temperature data from a smartphone.

 Receive alarms and keep issues under control

-When working on a project, there are many things that can go wrong.
-The heating or cooling equipment might break, the covers might blow away or the concrete may cure slower than expected.
-This added to the fact that many times the project site is far from other infrastructures makes it challenging to keep an eye on everything.
-You may be home on the weekend hoping that your concrete is doing fine.
+When working on a project, many things can go wrong.
+The heating or cooling equipment might break, the covers might blow away, or the concrete may cure slower than expected.
+This added to the fact that often the project site is far from other infrastructures, making it challenging to keep an eye on everything.
+You may be home on the weekend, hoping your concrete is doing fine.

-With Maturix In-situ, you could be home and simply check on your phone how the cast is doing at any time.
-Moreover, you can also set alarms to get notified if the temperature drops or exceeds certain values, if the strength is reached or if there is data coming in.
-Say goodbye to the long drives done to check if all is okay, now you can accomplish the same simply by looking at the data from your phone or laptop.
+With Maturix In-situ, you could be home and check on your phone how the cast is doing at any time.
+Moreover, you can also set alarms to get notified if the temperature drops or exceeds specific values, if the strength is reached or if there is data coming in.
+Say goodbye to the long drives to check if everything is okay.
+Now you can accomplish the same by looking at the data from your phone or laptop.